 - Travel to and from the starting/ending points of each route

-- Accommodation throughout the residency or journey
+- Accommodation throughout the journey

 - Food and basic living costs during the programme